njleonzhang/vue-data-tables/docs/renderTable.md

 # Basic table

-Define use `data` property define the data source, and add `el-table-column` inside tag `data-tables` to define the column.
+Use `data` property to define the data source, add `el-table-column` inside tag `data-tables` to add the column.
 In fact, it is same to [el-table](http://element.eleme.io/#/en-US/component/table)

 ```html
 /*vue*/